trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ### Preferred Exporter

-This option allows any admin to export, but the preferred exporter will receive notifications in Expensify regarding the status of exports.
+This option allows any admin to export, but the preferred exporter will receive notifications in Ieatta regarding the status of exports.

 ### Date